aiven/aiven-docs/docs/products/caching/howto/migrate-aiven-redis.md

 ---
-title: Migrate from Redis®* to Aiven for Redis®* using the CLI
+title: Migrate from Redis®* to Aiven for Caching using the CLI
 ---

-Move your data from a source, standalone Redis®\* data store to an Aiven-managed Redis service.
-The migration first attempts to use the `replication` method, and if it fails, it uses `scan`.
+Move your data from a source, standalone Redis®* data store to an Aiven-managed Caching service.
+The migration process first attempts to use the `replication` method, and if it fails, it switches to `scan`.

-In the following steps, we show you how to create an Aiven for Redis service, and migrate data from AWS ElastiCache Redis.
+Create an Aiven for Caching service and migrate data from AWS ElastiCache Redis.
 The Aiven project name is `test`, and the service name for the target Aiven for Redis is `redis`.

 :::important
 Migrating from Google Cloud Memorystore for Redis is not currently